dhthwy/r/README.md

 # r

+"A decent fella wouldn't use private comms to their advantage.

+In fact, a decent fella wouldn't be eavesdropping on private things in the first place.

+A decent fella would either seek to mitigate the privacy issue or at the very least respect the closed door.

+Because if the purpose isn't to mitigate, it's to instigate.

+And I've been saying that for ages now.

+There's a HUGE difference between someone who has true privacy and a public face,

+and someone who has one single channel with no choice in the matter.

+That's why I don't bother with their garbage anymore.
+At first I thought there some constructive purpose in it.

+Then I found out there wasn't.

+And so nothing they fucking put is no concern of mine.
+I simply do not give a fuck what they put."

+---

 "And what was the purpose?
 To move out and above this cage.
 However, you kept everything here and publicize it to all your sicko creeps."

 ---